Maintenance-contractor-carrying-out-work

 Client-and-contractor-shaking-hands

-Through our unique Maintenance Regime feature, Facilities-iQ allows both parties to draw up and access a precise specification to base a tender on as well as include clear KPIs.
+Through our unique Maintenance Regime feature, Facilities-iQ allows parties to draw up and access a precise specification to base a tender on.
+This can also help you to set KPIs around delivery performance.

 How Can Maintenance Regimes In Facilities-iQ Be Used In The Tendering Process?